 European tour operators are not open about the purchasing prices of their tourism products.
-According to industry experts, their margins vary between 10-25%.
-Prices of holiday packages vary widely, as they depend on many factors such as:
+According to industry experts, their margins vary between 10–25%.
+Prices of holiday packages vary widely as they depend on a lot of factors, such as:

 - modes of transport

 - number of travellers

 - Check which countries have cheap (direct) flights to your destination, for instance at Skyscanner.
 This gives you a competitive advantage in those countries.